-There are numerous health benefits that you can get from spending time in the sauna.
-With its natural detoxifying benefits, sauna use has grown in popularity over the last few years especially with people who are looking for more natural ways to detox themselves.
-That being said, one of the biggest questions when it comes to sauna use is how high the temperature gets inside the sauna or steam room?
+There are numerous health benefits to spending time in the sauna.
+With its natural detoxifying benefits, sauna use has grown in popularity over the last few years, especially with people looking for more natural ways to detox themselves.
+That being said, one of the biggest questions when it comes to sauna use is how high the temperature gets inside the sauna vs. a steam room.

-The average temperature of a traditional sauna ranges from 150-190°F, while infrared saunas will be 140-150°F. In comparison, steam rooms are cooler with average temperatures of 110-120°F. Traditional saunas rely on wood, electricity, or gas for heat while steam rooms use a generator filled with boiling water to create up to 100% humidity levels.
+The average temperature of a traditional sauna ranges from 150-190°Fahrenheit or 66-88°Celsius, while infrared saunas will be 140-150°Fahrenheit or 60-66°Celsius.
+In comparison, steam rooms are cooler, with ideal temperatures of 110-120°Fahrenheit or 43-49°Celsius.
+Traditional saunas rely on wood, electricity, or gas for heat, while steam rooms use a generator filled with boiling water to create up to 100% humidity levels.

 Read along for a deep dive into the average and ideal temperatures for optimal sauna or steam room use.

-The temperature of saunas and steam rooms can vary and is largely dependent on the type of sauna that you are using.
-Choosing the right sauna can take time and you might need to try them all and figure out which type your body responds best to.
+The temperature of saunas and steam rooms can vary and largely depend on the type of sauna you are using.
+Choosing the right sauna can take time, and you might need to try them all and figure out which type your body responds best to.

 It is also important to realize that if it’s your first time using the sauna, getting acclimated to the temperatures might take some time.
-It is recommended that you start slow and start with the lowest temperatures that you can tolerate and slowly increase the temperature as your body gets used to the sauna.
+You should start slowly with the lowest temperatures you can tolerate and slowly increase the temperature as your body gets used to the sauna.